 Almost every company sends out a variety of email marketing campaigns.
 Here are a few examples:

 - Newsletters that share your content and, on sometimes, the founder’s opinions

-- Sales emails that aim to promote the purchase of popular things, or older stuff that you need to get off the shelf
+- Sales mails that aim to promote the purchase of popular things, or older stuff that you need to get off the shelf

 - Sales emails that try to encourage the purchase of popular items, or older merchandise that you need to get off the shelf

-Maintain proper email and text message hygiene.
+Maintain proper mail and text message hygiene.
 Because your consumers are likely to be inundated with communications, ask them to pick their desired email or text message frequency when they sign up.

 You have various options for prompting your consumers.
 Make a pop-up form that will show when people sign up for your newsletter for the first time.
 Alternatively, have the pop-up form display throughout the checkout process so you may inquire about how frequently they would like product delivery updates.
 You may even inquire how frequently they want to hear from your company in an email.
 Few companies provide these alternatives, instead presuming that they know their consumers’ tastes better than they do.